-The club has the following social media pages [include all that apply e.g. Facebook, WhatsApp, Twitter, Instagram].
+The Club currently has the following social media pages: Facebook, Twitter, Instagram, Strava and Garmin.
 All members are free to join these pages.
-If you join one of the Social Media pages, please note that provider of the social media platform(s) have their own privacy policies and that the club do not accept any responsibility or liability for these policies.
-Please check these policies before you submit any personal data on the club social media pages.
+If you join one of the Social Media pages, please note that providers of the social media platforms have their own privacy policies and that the Club do not accept any responsibility or liability for these policies.
+Please check these policies before you submit any personal data on the Club social media pages.

 Who we share your personal data with

 When you become a member of the Club you can also choose to be registered as a member of England Athletics Limited.
 If you would like to register as a member of England Athletics Limited, we will provide England Athletics Limited with your Athletics Data which they will use to enable access to the MyAthletics online portal.
 England Athletics Limited will contact you to invite you to sign into and update your MyAthletics portal.
 You can set and amend your privacy settings from the MyAthletics portal.
 If you have any questions about the continuing privacy of your personal data when it is shared with England Athletics Limited, please contact email@example.com.

 The Club does not supply any personal data it holds for this purpose to any other third party.
 The Club’s data processing may require your personal data to be transferred outside of the UK for the purpose of cloud hosting and similar.
 Where the Club does transfer your personal data overseas it is with the appropriate safeguards in place to ensure the security of that personal data.